Octophin/scute/readme.md

 * `get_report_fields(deviceID, fieldsList)`

-This takes a device ID and a list of all fields (as strings) in the report schema.
+This takes a device ID and a list of all fields (as a list of strings) in the report schema.
 If present, it should return an object with key:value pairs of the field and its value.
 This is useful for the bulk loading of report data from a JSON file for instance.

 * `get_report_field__fieldName(deviceID, fieldName)`